jefflau/apollo-client-mock/README.md

 ## Setup

 To setup Apollo mock client you need to import your schema in as well as your mock resolvers.
-Then you can setup your client with these two arguments which will then return a `createClient` function which you can create a mockedClient for each test. `createClient` can optionally take a new set of resolvers that can overwrite your defaults
+Then you can setup your client with a config object which will then return a `createClient` function which you can create a mockedClient for each test. `createClient` can optionally take a new set of resolvers that can overwrite your defaults.
+Generally, the only two options that setupClient requires are defaultMocks and makeExecutableSchemaOptions.typeDefs.
+However, in some cases you may want to pass other options to your schema and cache.
+See the <a name="setupClientApi">section on the setupClient api</a> for more information.

 ```js
 import typeDefs from '../link/to/schema'